filecoin-project/lotus-docs/content/en/kb/Actor-Not-Found/index.md

 - Mainnet

 ## Resolution
-You need fil in your wallet prior to the start of a deal or any process that interacts with datacap.
+You need Fil in your wallet prior to the start of a deal or any process that interacts with datacap.
 Please [add fil](https://docs.filecoin.io/get-started/store-and-retrieve/setup/#adding-fil-to-your-wallet-or-using-filecoin-plus) to your wallet and try again.

 ## Extras